 Where to eat in Porto

 When you have so many options in front of you, it can become a challenge finding the right place.
 There are few worse feelings than being really excited to try the culinary delights of a new destination, only to be disappointed by a below-par restaurant experience.
-Fortunately, we have a number of suggestions for anyone wondering where to eat in Porto.
+Fortunately, we have a couple of suggestions for anyone wondering where to eat in Porto: